 Providing comprehensive eye care for over 70 years.

-Routine Eye Exams
+Routine Eye Exam

-Medical Eye Exams
+Medical Eye Exam

 Examinations for medical eye care, assessment of an eye complaint, or to follow up on an existing medical condition are billed to your medical insurance plan.
 See more about insurance here.

 A refraction is the part of the exam that determines your eyeglass prescription.
-It typically involves questions like, “which is clearer – option one or option two” as different lens combinations are shown to you.Click here to learn about what to expect at your eye exam.
+It typically involves questions like, “which is clearer – option one or option two” as different lens combinations are shown to you.

 To read about 20 surprising health problems an eye exam can catch, click here.